Hosting COM Servers with an MCP Server

 Welcome the MCP COM Server

-The mcp-com-server offers these tools
+The mcp-com-server offers these COM like tools:

 • Get/Set Property